Saurabh S. Sawant (He/Him)

 Select 2021 Highlights

-Sept 2021: Our work on the Analytical Predictions of Low-frequency Fluctuations in a Shock-Layer is published in the journal of Theoretical and Computation Fluid Dynamics and a related work, A Kinetic Approach to Studying Low-frequency Molecular Fluctuations in a One-Dimensional Shock, is published in the Physics of Fluids journal as editor's pick.
+Sept 2021: My work on the Analytical Predictions of Low-frequency Fluctuations in a Shock-Layer is published in the journal of Theoretical and Computation Fluid Dynamics and a related work, A Kinetic Approach to Studying Low-frequency Molecular Fluctuations in a One-Dimensional Shock, is published in the Physics of Fluids journal as editor's pick.

 My Recent Posts